Synthetixio/synthetix/test/integration/README.md

 These tests deploy a standalone instance of the system in L2 or an ovm network.
 They are located in `test/integration/l2`.

-Atm, the only way to run a local L2/ovm chain is using Optimism's ops tool, built on docker.
+Atm, the only way to run a local L2/ovm chain is using Optimism's ops tool, which requires docker to be installed.

 ### Running standalone L1 tests against the ops tool